laactech/django-login-required-all/README.md

 )

 ```
-When settings.DEBUG = True, this is additive to your settings to support serving
+This is additive to your settings to support serving static files and media files from
-Static files and media files from the development server.
-It does not replace any
+the development server.
+It does not replace any settings you may have in
-settings you may have in `REQUIRE_LOGIN_PUBLIC_URLS`.
+`REQUIRE_LOGIN_PUBLIC_URLS`.

 > Note: Public URL regexes are matched against
 >[HttpRequest.path_info](https://docs.djangoproject.com/en/dev/ref/request-response/#django.http.HttpRequest.path_info).